guibueno/guibueno.github.io/_docs/eval-01-website.markdown

 [![Doc section]({{site.baseurl}}/images/eval-website-doc.png)]({{site.baseurl}}/images/eval-website-doc.png)
 {: style="text-align: center"}

-By doing so, I am able to work seperately on each section, which has simplified and increased the speed of both my workflow and the process of getting feedback from my community of collaborators.

-For example, if I have been devoting time to the *Landscape Audit* section, I can simply send my community of collaborators a link to the Landscape Audit page and they will easily access it on any browser and device.
+This enabled me to work seperately on each section, which has simplified and increased my workflow.
+Getting feedback from my community of collaborators also became easier.
+For example, if I have been devoting time to the *Landscape Audit* section, I can send a simple URL link to my community of collaborators and they will directly access the Landscape Audit page on any device.

 #### Logs